sst/sst/www/docs/overview/architecture.md

 ## CDK and CloudFormation

-Under the hood, SST uses [AWS CDK](https://serverless-stack.com/chapters/what-is-aws-cdk.html) to compile each stack into a [CloudFormation template](https://serverless-stack.com/chapters/what-is-infrastructure-as-code.html#aws-cloudformation), and deployed as a CloudFormation stack.
+Under the hood, SST uses AWS CDK to compile each stack into a [CloudFormation template](https://aws.amazon.com/cloudformation/resources/templates/), and deployed as a CloudFormation stack.

-This also means that you can use any CDK construct in your SST app.